 A traumatic event often causes deep-rooted, profound feelings.
-Depending on the nature of the event, those feelings may be fear, confusion, grief or a combination of emotions.
+Depending on the nature of the event, those feelings may be fear, anger, confusion, sadness or a combination of emotions.

-Feelings of traumatic grief are complex and encompass many challenges and reactions — both emotional and physical.
-In order to effectively support someone who is grieving, you must first understand grief’s nuances.
+Feelings of traumatic grief are complex and encompass many challenges and reactions — emotional and physical.

 Q. What is traumatic grief?

-A. Traumatic grief is a period of experiencing sorrow, numbness, guilt and anger and can be the result of a loved one’s death.
-This can be through illness, accident or violent act, such as domestic abuse or murder.
+After a loved one's death, a period with feelings of sorrow, numbness, guilt and anger can result.
+This is known as traumatic grief.
+The death may have occurred from illness, accident or violent act, such as domestic abuse or murder.
 Experiencing numerous deaths of close family or friends or the death of a child — no matter the age or cause — leads many people into a state of traumatic grief.